waynedog74/content/programming/Using Functions Inside Go Templates.md

 Authors: sedlav
 ---

-> n this tutorial we are going to cover how to use template functions like and, eq, and index to add some basic logic to our templates.
+> In this tutorial we are going to cover how to use template functions like and, eq, and index to add some basic logic to our templates.
 Once we have a pretty good understanding of how to use these functions we will explore how to go about adding some custom functions to our templates and using them.

 [Link](https://www.calhoun.io/intro-to-templates-p3-functions/)